Manual Lymphatic Drainage

 Medications

-1st Trimester pregnancy (risk miscarriage)
+1st Trimester pregnancy (risk of miscarriage)

 Removed spleen